 Just outside the Mission sits the spacious community park and San Luis Creek, commonly known as Mission Plaza.
-Mission Plaza faces the bustling shopping and dining district and hosts multiple community events such as the free summer Concerts in the Plaza series, the monthly Bike Night and Santa’s House during the holiday season.
+Mission Plaza faces the bustling shopping and dining district, as well as hosts multiple community events: the free summer Concerts in the Plaza series, the monthly Bike Night and Santa’s House during the holiday season.
 Other cause-related events in Mission Plaza include the Walk to End Alzheimer’s, and Parkinson’s in the Plaza, an event dedicated to providing resources to patients and caregivers.
 The San Luis Obispo Mission Plaza has been and continues to be an integral fixture in the SLO community.

 Mission San Luis Obispo history is rich and the development of the land is deeply rooted by it.
 The fifth California mission, founded by Father Serra, Mission San Luis Obispo de Tolosa was named after Saint Louis, Bishop of Toulouse, France.
 The vestibule, added in 1820, along with other expansions and restorations have been made to allow for the growing number of parishioners in the Mission.
 Recently, the iconic grizzly bear statue was added in Mission Plaza to celebrate the original discovery of the Valley of the Bears during the missionaries’ exploration.
 Today, Mission San Luis Obispo de Tolosa stands as the central parish church for the City of San Luis Obispo.

 Visit the mission and enjoy a free Mission San Luis Obispo de Tolosa tour.
-After your tour of the mission buildings, explore the museum and gift shop as well as its thriving garden featuring a well, fountains, and trellises.
-Docent-led group tours begin daily at 1:15 p.m. in front of the Mission for you and your family to enjoy.
+After your tour of the buildings, explore the museum and gift shop as well as the thriving garden featuring a well, fountains and trellises.
+Docent-led group tours begin daily at 1:15 p.m. in front of the Mission.
 The spacious Mission Plaza and grassy slopes surrounding the creek make for great picnic grounds after your tour.